School of Politics and International Relations

 Jason's research and teaching interests primarily lie at the intersection of political violence and repression, with particular attention to the role of religion.
 His current book project explores how counterinsurgents construe and respond to religious rebellions with an empirical focus on British insurgency wars during the early postwar period.
 He has also written on the determinants of minority discrimination, religious violence, the military chaplaincy, interfaith dialogue, relational peace, intersectional stereotyping in political decision making, and religion during the Covid-19 pandemic.

-Jason's scholarly work has appeared or is forthcoming in the Journal of Peace Research, Journal of Conflict Resolution, Journal for the Scientific Study of Religion, Oxford Research Encyclopedia of International Studies, and Oxford Research Encyclopedia of Politics, among other publications.
+Jason's scholarly work has appeared in the Journal of Peace Research, Journal of Conflict Resolution, Journal for the Scientific Study of Religion, The Review of Faith and International Affairs, Oxford Research Encyclopedia of International Studies, and Oxford Research Encyclopedia of Politics, among other publications.
 He has also engaged with media outlets such as The Washington Post, NBC News THINK, and the SiriusXM POTUS Politics Channel.

 Teaching Summary

-In the 2022-23 academic year, Jason will be convening the following modules:
+In the 2023-24 academic year, Jason will convene the following modules:

 Students are very welcome to book on for office hours during term time using the School of Politics and IR booking page.